-If you have been arrested or charged with a crime in Arizona, it takes an experienced criminal defense attorney to protect your rights and preserve your freedom.
+If you have been arrested or charged with a crime in Arizona, whether you live in Phoenix, Scottsdale, Mesa or Glendale, it takes an experienced criminal defense attorney to protect your rights and preserve your freedom.
 The Blischak Law Firm has more than 25 years of experience handling criminal cases in the state and federal courts.

 John W. Blischak started his legal practice after serving as an FBI agent and a county prosecutor.
 His experience in the criminal justice system has given him a unique perspective on defending criminal cases.
 At the same time, he has also developed solid working relationships with members of law enforcement and state and federal prosecutors.
 By understanding the unique circumstances of your case, he will provide you with an honest assessment of the charges against you and the chances of success at trial.

 Mr. Blischak has a proven track record of aggressively and successfully defending clients who are facing a variety of criminal charges, including:

 - Driving Under the Influence (DUI) – Because these are serious driving offenses that often lead to injuries and fatalities, the state aggressively prosecutes DUI, which is defined as driving while impaired by alcohol or other legal or illegal substances.
 The penalties for DUI are serious, including jail time, loss of driving privileges, points on your license, and significant fines and fees.
 Arizona also has an implied consent law which means that you will be subject to a fine and automatic license suspension for refusing to submit to a breathalyzer or blood test.